What is a Tornado?

 What can I do to prepare for a Tornado?

-- Use a NOAA Weather Radio with a tone-alert feature, or a portable, battery-powered radio (or television) for updated emergency information of watches and warnings issued in your area.
+- Listen to a National Oceanic and Atmospheric Administration (NOAA) Weather Radio, a portable battery-powered radio (or television), or a smart phone for updated emergency information of watches and warnings issued in your area.

 Watch for tornado danger signs:

+A Tornado Watch means the conditions are right for tornados to develop, and people should remain aware and be prepared to take shelter.
 Listen continuously to a NOAA Weather Radio, or a portable battery-powered radio (or television) for updated emergency information.
-Everyone in a WATCH area should be ready torespond and act quickly.
+Everyone in a WATCH area should be ready to respond and act quickly.
 Be alert to changing weather conditions.

-- Listen continuously to a NOAA Weather Radio, or a portable battery-powered radio (or television) for updated emergency information.
+- Listen to a NOAA Weather Radio, a portable battery-powered radio (or television), or a smart phone for updated emergency information.

 - If you're outside in a car or in a mobile home, go immediately to the basement of a nearby sturdy building.
 If there is no building nearby, lie flat in a low spot.